 TJ still beamed with it.
 And this is contagious.
-After spending some time with him, my sons who don’t climb outdoors as much as we want them to, started asking us to take them out more and more.
+After spending some time with him, my sons who don’t climb outdoors as much as we want them to start asking us to take them out more and more.

 And you know it was a good training day when they are exhausted and hungry.

-We are coming back in the summer time to visit again, and will be arranging for the kids to join up for their summer programs and trainings.
+We are coming back in the summertime to visit again and will be arranging for the kids to join up for their summer programs and training.